gbeckers/Darr/docs/readcode.rst

 - Mathematica
 - Maple

-For example, for an 8 by 2 uint32 array, the README.txt will provide a code snippet to read the array data in Julia:
+For example, for an 8 by 2 unsigned int32 array, the README.txt will provide a code snippet to read the array data in Julia:

 .. code:: julia